sanzi0/CppPrimer/Chapter 2/Section 2.5/README.md

 <br/>
 <br/>

-`decltype` does not leave anything behind, it returns exactly the type of its definition, e.g.
+`decltype` does not leave anything behind, it returns exactly the type of its definition.
+In the following case, `decltype` deduces `b` to be of the type `const int`.
 ```c++
 const int a = 5;
 decltype (b) = a;
 ```
-In this case, `decltype` deduces `b` to be of the type `const int`. `auto`, however, behaves differently:
+`auto`, however, behaves differently:
 ```c++
 const int a = 5;
 auto b = a;